 To learn more about professor Stan Lynch, read his 2022 obituary from The Gainesville Sun here: https://www.gainesville.com/obituaries/pgai0127952

-Photo courtesy of Santa Fe College.
+Photo courtesy of Santa Fe College

-Approximately 3.5 miles southwest of here in Archer was the site of the Gainesville Music Festival on May 22-23, 1971.
-Held at Greer's Farm, this two-day festival included musical acts such as Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench), RGF (with future Heartbreaker Ron Blair), and Lynyrd Skynyrd (although then spelled Lynard Skynard).
+The Gainesville Music Festival on May 22-23, 1971, was the first concert held at Greer’s Farm (today known as GHC Farms, Inc.).
+This two-day festival included musical acts such as Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench), RGF (with future Heartbreaker Ron Blair), Lynyrd Skynyrd (although then spelled Lynard Skynard), Power, Celebration, Shoe Shine Boys, and many more lesser-known bands.

 601 S Main St, Gainesville, FL 32601